gem-pasteur/macsylib/doc/source/user_guide/FAQ.rst

 What search mode to be used?
 ----------------------------

-Depending on the type of dataset you have, you will have to adapt MacSyFinder's search mode.
+Depending on the type of dataset you have, you will have to adapt MacSyLib's search mode.

 - If you have a fasta file from a complete genome where **proteins are ordered** according to the corresponding genes' order along the replicon, your dataset is entitled to the most powerful search mode (see below): `ordered_replicon` and use the following option `--db-type ordered_replicon`.